Erwin Bloj

-Erwin Szilárd Bloj (born 24 July 1997) is a Romanian professional footballer who plays as a midfielder or a right-back for Liga I club FK Csíkszereda.
+Erwin Szilárd Bloj (born 24 July 1997) is a Romanian professional footballer who plays as a midfielder or a right-back.

 Club career

 Bloj made his Liga I debut for FK Csíkszereda in a 2–2 home draw against Dinamo București, on 14 July 2025.
+Bloj left FK Csíkszereda in June 2026.

 Personal life

 Born in Romania, Bloj is of Hungarian ethnicity.